-5. Transportation Improvement Program Amendment #8 Anne Phillips, LPA Staff
+7. Transportation Improvement Program Amendment #8 Anne Phillips, LPA Staff

 The MPO Board released Transportation Improvement Program (TIP) Amendment #8 for public comment at their October meeting.
-The public comment period was advertised on the MPO's website and on the MPO's social media channels.
-An ad will also be placed in the Herald Sun.
+The public comment period was advertised on the MPO's website, on the MPO's social media channels, and in the Herald Sun.
 So far, no comments have been received.